 Cape May Court House, NJ

-The Cape May National Wildlife Refuge, one of the largest in the National Wildlife system, was established to protect migratory birds along New Jersey's coastline.
-It's 11,000 acres include three units; the Delaware Bay Division, the Great Cedar Swamp Division, and the Two Mile Beach Unit.
+The Cape May National Wildlife Refuge, one of the largest in the National Wildlife Refuge System, was established to protect migratory birds along New Jersey's coastline.
+Encompassing 11,000 acres, it consists of three units: the Delaware Bay Division, the Great Cedar Swamp Division, and the Two Mile Beach Unit.